Zuckerberg: Facebook will cut into profits to prevent abuse

 "We're serious about preventing abuse on our platforms.
 We're investing so much in security that it will impact our profitability," Zuckerberg said in a statement.
 "Protecting our community is more important than maximizing our profits."

+"I wanted our investors to hear that directly from me," Zuckerberg said about the security investment, speaking on an earnings call.
+"I believe that will make our society stronger."

-The earnings report was released as a Facebook exec was testifying in the last of three hearings before Congress this week into how foreign nationals used social media to meddle in the 2016 presidential election.
+The earnings report was released as a Facebook exec was testifying in the last of three hearings before Congress this week into how Russian actors used social media to meddle in the 2016 presidential election.

+"I've expressed how upset I am that the Russians tried to use our tool to sow distrust," Zuckerberg said on the call.
+"What they did is wrong and we are not going to stand for it."

 At the hearings, Facebook, Twitter (TWTR, Tech30) and Google (GOOG) were pressed on whether they're even capable of preventing bad actors from taking advantage of their platforms through ads and regular posts.